ShadowNinja/LuaBot/plugins.md

   * `checkPrivs(needs, has, ignoreOwner)` - Checks if `has` contains all of the privileges needed from `needs`.
 If ignoreOwner is true having the `owner` privilege will not cause this to automatically return true.
+  * `isNick(str)` - Checks if `str` is a valid IRC nickname.
+This includes nicks starting with decimal digits that are normally not allowed.
+  * `isChannel(str, [conn])` - Checks if `str` is a valid IRC channel.
+	If passed, the connection will be used to determine if it is a valid channel on the connected server.